AmirRMoezi/OpenBMC-Preparation/README.md

 # How to prepare OpenBMC
-In this tutorial, you will learn how to prepare OpenBMC as an open source embedded Linux for Baseboard management controllers.
+In this tutorial, you will learn how to prepare OpenBMC as an open source embedded Linux for AST2500 Evaluation Board.
 <p align="center">
   <img width="300" height="300" src="https://github.com/AmirRMoezi/OpenBMC/blob/main/OpenBMC_logo.png">
 </p>